ihmeuw/leaflet.tilelayer.glcolorscale/article/article.md

   - pixel value on hover
   - modular shader code using glslify

 For [IHME](http://www.healthdata.org/)'s [Local Burden of Disease](http://www.healthdata.org/lbd) project we produce raster datasets showing the geographical distribution of diseases, medical interventions, and other measures.
 Each pixel represents our researchers' best estimate of the value of a given measure, expressed as a floating-point number, for an area representing roughly a 5km by 5km square.
 To visualize these data points, we colorize pixels using linear color scales, essentially translating each floating-point value to a color with linear interpolation.
 Here, for example, is a pixel map representing vaccine coverage in Africa.
+Looking at the legend in the lower right corner, you can see that data values ranging from 0.0 to 100.0 are mapped to colors ranging from red-orange to blue.

 ![vaccine coverage pixel map](./vaccine_coverage.png)